-(5) Position front brake hose clear of all chassis components and tighten caliper fitting bolt to 31 N·m (23 ft. lbs.).
+(5) Tighten brake hose fitting bolt to 31 N·m (23 ft. lbs.).

-CAUTION: Be sure the brake hose is not twisted or kinked at any point.
-Also be sure the hose is clear of all steering and suspension components.
-Loosen and reposition the hose if necessary.
+CAUTION: Insure the brake hose is not twisted or kinked and clear of all steering and suspension components.

-- (6) Install wheel and tire assembly. - (7) Fill master cylinder and bleed brake system.
+- (6) Install wheel and tire assembly. - (7) Remove support and lower vehicle.